infinitedg/flint/packages/flint-assets/README.md

 {
 	_id:
 	@name: "sounds"
-	@parentFolder: _id of parent folder, unset if at root
+	@parentFolderId: _id of parent folder, unset if at root
 	@fullPath* // folderPath + / + name
 	@folderPath* // Same as parent's path, or / for root }